 Contact Our New York Struck-By Accident Attorney

 Are you ready to get started on your struck-by accident case?
 Do you have questions or concerns about the process?
 Reach out to Miller, Montiel, & Strano, P.C.
 There is no fee unless we recover monetary compensation for you.
-Schedule your confidential consultation with our firm today.
+Contact us for your confidential consultation with our firm today.

 Miller, Montiel, & Strano, P.C. help clients with their struck by accident claims throughout New York including Nassau County, Suffolk County, Queens, and Brooklyn.